agostonr/Laser-system/README.md

 The detailed documentation is exported as a _pdf_ file as well.

 See the html docs starting from the _index.html_ file after downloading the _html-reference_ folder.

+## Setting up the project

+To improve physics performance the system only takes objects on the **LaserSystem** layer into account.
+**This can be changed in the emitter's SUPPORTED LAYERS field to suit your project's needs.**
+To get you started faster, during the importing phase a script should create this layer for you if it does not exist already.
+If it does not happen, please let me know and create this layer manually inside Unity Editor.

+All the included textures are 4K or 8K in the case of some more detailed normal maps, except particle textures where this would not make sense.
+This is to make sure the assets look correct in the case of close up shots, should you need those.
+Compress the textures into a lower resolution of you encounter performance problems on your particular platform.

+To run the Play Mode automated tests you do not need to add the demo scenes to your build settings.
+The test assembly should be detected by Unity Test upon finishing import and all the tests should pass.
+If one or two tests fail, please run them again - there might have been some issues with the timings inside the tests due to varying frame rates, inspite of all the tests being constraned to a certain frame rate.